 Call recording: Google Voice requires an upgrade to the $20 per user per month Standard plan to access call recording.
 Every OpenPhone plan offers on-demand call recording and unlimited call recording storage.
-Premium plan users can even automatically record any calls.
+Business plan users can even automatically record any calls.

 Texting automation and scheduling: It’s amazing how much time it can take your team to draft and respond to messages from scratch.
 OpenPhone helps you save time with auto-replies and snippets.
 Additionally, with scheduled messages, you won’t leave customers hanging when your team is busy or done for the day.

 CRM integrations: OpenPhone integrates with CRM solutions like HubSpot and Salesforce, making it possible to automatically log texts, phone calls, and other communications to these platforms, giving your team a single source for all interactions with your contacts.